smaremanda/add-in-docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 ## Create or find the add-in catalog

-To set up an add-in catalog, see [Set up an add-in catalog on SharePoint](../publish/set-up-an-add-in-catalog-on-sharepoint.md) or[Set up an add-in catalog on Office 365](../publish/set-up-an-add-in-catalog-on-office-365.md).
+To set up an add-in catalog, see [Set up an add-in catalog on SharePoint](../publish/set-up-an-add-in-catalog-on-sharepoint.md) or [Set up an add-in catalog on Office 365](../publish/set-up-an-add-in-catalog-on-office-365.md).

 If an add-in catalog is already set up for a SharePoint web application, to find it: